Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field

-Two solutions are of particular interest: the naked singularity and black hole solutions.
-The naked singularity solution can be brought to the Friedmann form only inside one light cone, the zero of the scale factor being located not at a point but on the whole light cone.
-Inside the cone, metric describes accelerated expansion of the Universe which is plausible.
+The naked singularity solution can be written in the Friedmann form only inside the light cone, the zero of the scale factor being located not at a point but on the whole light cone.
+Inside the cone, metric describes accelerated expansion of the Universe, which is plausible.
 There is no curvature singularity on the light cone, and the obtained global solution provides infinitely smooth continuation of the Friedman-like metric back in time through the zero of the scale factor.
 There is no Big Bang in this evolution, and the scalar field plays the role of the dark energy.
-One may say that the Liouville solution can be obtained directly within the Friedmann initial ansatz, and this is not true.
+One may say, that the Liouville solution can be obtained directly within the Friedmann initial ansatz, and this is not true.
 If you make the corresponding cosmological ansatz directly into the field equations, then you will get only local solution defined inside the light cone.
 It is geodesically incomplete and requires extension.
-This is a separate problem which is far from being trivial.
+This is a separate problem, which is far from being trivial.
 The Liouville ansatz leads directly to the global solution.

 Smooth continuation through the zero of the scale factor is known for a long time \cite{Milne48}.
 The curvature for the Milne solution is identically zero, and its maximal extension along geodesics results into flat Minkowskian space-time.
 In this sense, it is trivial because there is no matter.
 The solution obtained in our paper has nontrivial curvature, describes the naked singularity and does not contain the Milne solution.